flame-engine/flame/doc/input.md

 Many of these detectors can conflict with each other.
 For example, you can't register both Vertical and Horizontal drags, so not all of them can be used together.

+It is also not possible to mix advanced detectors (`MultiTouch*`) with basic detectors as they will *always win the gesture arena* and the basic detectors will never be triggered.
+So for example, you can use both `MultiTouchDragDetector` and `MultiTouchDragDetector` together, but if you try to use `MultiTouchTapDetector` and `PanDetector`, no events will be triggered for the later.

-All of these methods are basically a mirror from the callbacks available on the [GestureDetector widget](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html), you can also read more about Flutter's gestures [here](https://api.flutter.dev/flutter/gestures/gestures-library.html).
+Flame's GestureApi is provided byt Flutter's Gestures Widgets, including [GestureDetector widget](https://api.flutter.dev/flutter/widgets/GestureDetector-class.html) and [RawGestureDetector widget](https://api.flutter.dev/flutter/widgets/RawGestureDetector-class.html), you can also read more about Flutter's gestures [here](https://api.flutter.dev/flutter/gestures/gestures-library.html).

 ## Example